shayantabaei/agent-executor/docs/security-model.md

 Docker provides useful isolation, but Docker should not be treated as a complete security boundary against malicious code.

+`agent-executor` can be used through either the HTTP API or the MCP stdio server.
+Both entrypoints share the same execution service so execution-specific validation, timeout handling, workspace behavior, Docker execution, and artifact collection are centralized.

 ## Goals

 The service aims to provide practical guardrails for local agent execution workflows.